Skip to main content

 How long is the dual methodology period?

-The dual methodology period is expected to last approximately 12 months, from when the FHS comes into force (expected late 2026) until the transitional period ends (expected late 2027).
-After that, HEM via ECaaS will be the only route for Part L compliance.
+The dual methodology period begins when HEM is approved and runs for a minimum of 24 months.
+HEM was expected from around June 2026 but was delayed on 8 June 2026 to “the coming months”; until then SAP 10.3 is the sole approved methodology.
+After dual running ends, HEM via ECaaS will be the only route for Part L compliance.
 See our Timeline & Status page for the latest dates.

 What should I do now to prepare for HEM?